Would you agree with me, when I say: “Avoiding costly travel mistakes should be your number one priority when organizing your next trip?”

 - Also, check for legroom, luggage allowance and hidden airport fees and compare different offers, if available.
 Some flights only appear cheaper.

 Note: When booking flights you might want to check with your travel agent as well.
-They sometimes got access to special contingents of the big tour operators.
+They sometimes got access to special (and therefore cheap) contingents of the big tour operators.

 8. Getting priorities wrong

 This is a topic very dear to me.
 Whenever I see average tourist booking business class flights my heart skips a beat or two.
 Your first and foremost priority should be your experience.
 If booking that helicopter flight over Maurtius means getting a cheaper hotel, do it.
-If getting a better hotel or a better room type means booking a cheaper flight, do it.
+If getting a better hotel or a better room type means booking a cheaper flight, do it (here is a post about what luxury really means to me!).

 Never ever save on the experience.
 If you take part in common loyalty programmes, try to use your miles for good hotels.
 Sitting in a reasonably comfortable plane seat for 8 hours does not compare to sleeping 2 weeks in a shitty hotel.
 And sleeping in a lovely luxury hotel makes no sense if you can’t afford the tickets for the museum, national park or hire a private guide to show you the secret spots underneath the Colosseum in Rome where nobody else is allowed in.